xrise-dev/guzzle-advanced-throttle/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 A Guzzle middleware that can throttle requests according to (multiple) defined rules.

+It is also possible to define a caching strategy, e.g. get response from cache when rate limit is exceeded or always get cached value to spare your rate limits.

 ## Install